You have something you want to change: a thought process or habit you want to fix.

-If you do something small and sensible, it’s like moving one brick.
+If you do something small and sensible, it’s like moving one brick to the other site.
 You’re still unbalanced.

 You think you made the change, but it’s not accounting for:

 - a lifetime of doing it the other way

 - your environment that made you that way

 - the pressure from friends to stay that way